Patient information from BMJ

 What is a COVID-19 vaccine?

 The COVID-19 virus spread around the world in 2020 and is still infecting people.
-Millions of people have become ill and many have died.
+Many millions of people have become ill and millions have died.

 Scientists in several countries have now developed vaccines to help protect against the virus.
-For example, in the UK, there are now four vaccines approved for use.
+For example, in the UK, many different vaccines re approved for use.

 the Pfizer/BioNTech vaccine (usually just called the Pfizer vaccine)